 If you’re a fan of live entertainment then head to Asheville, NC.
 This top-notch music hub isn’t just for bluegrass fans.
 The city’s music scene combines old-rooted traditions influenced by the mountain landscape and regularly produces innovative sounds of contemporary, rock, and classical.
 Just head toward Downtown Asheville and you’ll see impromptu jam sessions, street musicians, music festivals, and concerts in Pack Square Park.
 Shindig on the Green is also a popular bluegrass music and dance fest that draws in music lovers from across the country.

 Not only is the music scene lively, but retirees also love the breathtaking views of the Blue Ridge Mountains, endless opportunities for outdoor recreation, comfortable climate, and an affordable cost of living.
-Active adults can retire in beautiful and well-maintained 55+ communities like Crowfields or Beaverdam Run for country-style living that’s close to plenty of musical entertainment and attractions.
+Active adults can retire in beautiful and well-maintained 55+ communities like Crowfields for country-style living that’s close to plenty of musical entertainment and attractions.

 Besides being named as one of “The Best Places to Retire” by Forbes, Austin is a famous music city renowned for its growing indie rock and alternative country scene and is home to popular festivals like South by Southwest and Austin City Limits.
 Boomers can find live music in just about every corner of this vibrant city thanks to its more than 250 entertainment venues.
 You’ll hear musicians playing in coffee shops, grocery stores, bars, clubs, festivals, concert halls, and taquerias.
 Regarded as the “Live Music Capital of the World,” Baby Boomers will never run out of things to do or see in Austin.